MalwareDismantle/noodle/README.md

 Yes, that is the main intent for this application.
 We aim to pre-include mods in the frameworks so you don't have to go doing all that hard work.
 Just drag and drop once you're done.

+# INSTALLATION
+To install Noodle, open noodle.exe then follow the onscreen instructions.
+You can choose to install all the frameworks if you like, or you can do a custom installation and choose how ever many frameworks you wish to install.
+[PLEASE NOTE THAT NOODLE IS STILL IN DEVELOPMENT.
+IF YOU ENCOUNTER ANY BUGS PLEASE CONTACT ME VIA DISCORD: hiimwithstupid]